- Duration:

 Day 6.
 Finding Antioquia Brushfinch

-We will dedicate the day to look for the endemic and rare Antioquia Brushfinch in the Yarumal area which is one of the main targets of the trip.
+We will dedicate the day to looking for the endemic and rare Antioquia Brushfinch in the Yarumal area which is one of the main targets of the trip.
 We will of course look for other special birds in the area.
 Later we will return to Medellín for another night.

 Day 7.
-Transfer to Rio Claro Reserve
+Transfer to Rio Claro Reserve and Secreto del Bosque Feeders

-Overnight: Los Colores Ecoparque Hotel, Rio Claro
+Overnight: Los Colores Ecoparque Hotel, Rio Claro, or similar

 Beautiful Woodpecker, one of the many endemics we will be searching for on this Colombian tour (photo Daniel Orozco).